ua-2025q3-astr501-513/hw3-rndsrc/README.md

     ```
   * Organize your code in a `hw3/` directory with a clear module
     layout.
-  * Include documentation (e.g., updatre this `README.md`) so that
+  * Include documentation (e.g., update this `README.md`) so that your
-    your package is self-contained and easy to use.
+    package is self-contained and easy to use.

 ### Part 2: RK4 Integrator (1 point)

 * Objective:
-  Implement a reusable 4th-order Runge–Kutta (RK4) integrator for
+  Implement a reusable 4th-order Runge-Kutta (RK4) integrator for
   systems of ODEs.
 * Details:
   * Function prototype:
     ```python
     def RK4(
-        f,   # right-hand side function: dx/dt = f(t, x)
+        f,   # right-hand side function: dx/dt = f(x)
         x0,  # initial state vector x(t0)
         t0,  # initial time t0
         dt,  # timestep size
         nt,  # number of steps to evolve
     ):
         ...
     ```
-  * Return arrays of times and states for all integration steps.
+  * Return arrays of times and states (`x`) for all integration steps.
+    I.e., "history" in our lecture notes.
   * Demonstrate correctness by integrating a simple harmonic
     oscillator and comparing with the analytic solution.
     (You may do it in a `demo.ipynb` and submit it together with this